The Best Way to Unclog A Toilet When Nothing Works

 A toilet snake is a coiled wire with what looks like a hook at the front.
 It is fed through the toilet outlet and into the trap.
 The handle is then cranked mostly clockwise to try and break the clog into small pieces.

-Snaking a toilet is however not very easy especially if you have never done it before.
-I have written a whole article on how to snake a toilet like a plumber.
+Snaking a toilet is, however, not very easy, especially if you have never done it before.
+I have written an article on how to snake a toilet like a plumber.
 Read it here.

 3. How to Unclog a Toilet With Dish Soap

 This is one of the ways to unclog a toilet without a plunger or a snake.
-Pour half a cup of dish soap in the toilet bowl.
-Hopefully the dish soap will lubricate the clog after some time, and it will move along the drainpipe.
+Pour half a cup of dish soap into the toilet bowl.
+Hopefully, the dish soap will lubricate the clog after some time and move along the drainpipe.

-Most people pour a bucket of hot water in the bowl after approximately 30 minutes to give the dish soap a bit of an oomph.
-If you have a clogged overflowing toilet then this method will clearly not work for you.
+Most people pour a bucket of hot water into the bowl after approximately 30 minutes to give the dish soap some oomph.
+If you have a clogged overflowing toilet, this method will not work for you.

-Dish soap works really well especially when combined with hot water.
+Dish soap works well, especially when combined with hot water.
 Read more on that here.

 4. How to Unclog a Toilet Using Baking Soda and Vinegar

-You will need your toilet bowl to be about half full to start with.
-Pour one cup of baking soda in the bowl followed slowly by another cup of vinegar.
+You will need your toilet bowl to be about half full.
+Pour one cup of baking soda into the bowl and another cup of vinegar.
 A reaction/effervescence/fizzling will follow.
-Hopefully this will extend into the clog which break into smaller pieces and unclog the toilet.
+Hopefully, this will extend into the clog, which breaks into smaller pieces and unclog the toilet.

 5. How to Unclog a Toilet Using Saran Wrap